 Run Virus Scan

 If you have a virus on your computer, then the 0xc0000005 error you are receiving could be a symptom of it.
 If you suspect that there may actually be a virus on your computer, then you will want to run a full virus scan of your system immediately.
-If you don’t already have an antivirus program running on your computer, then I highly recommend you check out my post on the best antivirus tools.
+If you don’t already have an antivirus program running on your computer, then I highly recommend you use SpyHunter, alternatively you could check out my post on the best antivirus tools.

 Corrupt Video Card Drivers